matter-labs/zksync-era/docs/advanced/prover.md

 ### CSSelectable

-Implements the `Selectable` trait - that allows this struct to participage in operations like conditionally select (so it can be used as 'a' or 'b' in the Select gate example above).
+Implements the `Selectable` trait - that allows this struct to participate in operations like conditionally select (so it can be used as 'a' or 'b' in the Select gate example above).

 ### CSVarLengthEncodable